morrowwm/allsky-aligner/README.md

 # allsky-aligner
-tool to align constellation overlay
+tool to align constellation overlay in https://github.com/AllskyTeam/allsky

 Very alpha.
 If you'd like to help:
 1) copy aligner.php into ~/allsky/html/allsky/